VSebastian8/Solar-System-2D/README.md

 - Random
   - [x] stars in the background

-> This project setup for VsCode on Linux
+> This project is set up for VsCode on Linux